Staff & Board | Helping Athlete Causes & Sports Philanthropy

 Originally from New Jersey, Diana graduated from the University of North Carolina Wilmington in 2014, where she was a member of the Women’s Basketball team.
 She received her master’s degree in Sport Business from Temple University in 2017.

-Kylie Reeves
+Kylie Barlowe

 Director of Partnerships & Digital Strategy

-Kylie manages marketing and activation partnerships, oversees digital and social media execution and is responsible for leading strategy across the organization’s digital ecosystem.
+Kylie (Reeves) Barlowe manages marketing and activation partnerships, oversees digital and social media execution and is responsible for leading strategy across the organization’s digital ecosystem.
 Kylie joined AFH in February 2021 and brings a deep level of passion and unique experience to the position, having experienced a variety of media and marketing roles in the sports, healthcare and non-profit worlds.

 Originally from North Carolina, Kylie was a member of the Women’s Soccer team at Haverford College and graduated with a degree in Economics in 2014.